lilyu1/import-json-tweets-to-obsidian/README.md

 # Convert tweets exported from twitter-web-exporter to .MD files for Obsidian

-This currently is tested for bookmarks page.
+This currently is tested for bookmarked tweets.
 Many thanks to contributers of [twitter-web-exporter](https://github.com/prinsss/twitter-web-exporter) <3

 ## Output